Awards are contingent on Satisfactory Academic Progress.

 Students may receive financial aid from several different programs or sources.
 Total aid through all programs cannot exceed the Cost of Attendance as determined by the Financial Aid Office.
 The total received through “need-based” programs such as the Federal Work Study Program, State grants/scholarships, Albany Law School prize/scholarship/loan programs and other scholarship/grant programs, may not exceed the Cost of Attendance less the Expected Family Contribution as determined by the results of your FAFSA.

 The total amount of an Albany Law School prize, scholarship, grant and/or tuition waiver or benefit must not exceed the cost of tuition at Albany Law School minus a New York State Veterans Tuition Award.

-All aid from non-Albany Law School sources and any change in a student's enrollment, financial, resident, marital or employment status must be reported immediately to the Financial Aid Office.
-Such changes include, but are not limited to: a change in contributions from family and friends; receipt of additional scholarships; etc. A student's aid package may be recalculated based on such changes.
+All aid from non-Albany Law School sources and any change in a student's enrollment must be reported immediately to the Financial Aid Office.
+A student's aid package may be recalculated based on such changes.